 The Dp.E.L. with a Concentration in Ministry to Women is offered at the Los Angeles Campus.
+Fulfilling diploma requirements in a timely fashion may require completing some coursework through remote and online courses.

 The Diploma in Educational Leadership with a Concentration in Ministry to Women has the same degree objectives as the standard Diploma in Educational Leadership degree.
 The Dp.E.L.
 Degree Objectives are listed on the same page as the standard Dp.E.L.